meilisearch/documentation/learn/advanced/updating.md

 ```

 ::: warning
-If you are using MeiliSearch v0.20.0 or below, you will need to import your dump to a version between v0.21.0 and v0.25.0 and the re-export it to the newer version.
+If you are using MeiliSearch v0.20 or below, migration should be done in two steps.
+First, import your v0.20 dump into an instance running any version of MeiliSearch between v0.21 and v0.25.
+Second, export another dump from this instance and import it to a final instance running your targeted version.
 :::

 Importing a dump requires indexing all the documents it contains.
 Depending on the size of your dataset, this process can take a long time and cause a spike in memory usage.